Linear IgA Bullous Dermatosis and Vaccine Reactions

 The same study found that a 17 month-old girl developed LABD symptoms 7 days after receiving the same vaccine.
 Again, the doctors concluded that the vaccine may have triggered the disease (Baroero et. al, 2017).

-If you or a loved one experience any of the following symptoms after receiving a vaccine, you should seek medical attention immediately.
+If you or a loved one experiences any of the following symptoms after receiving a vaccine, you should seek medical attention immediately.
 A vaccine may be the cause.

 Symptoms in Children